 In the gospel written by Matthew, the story of Jesus’ birth is told from Joseph’s point of view, not Mary’s.
 The story is preceded by a genealogy, in which Joseph is named as the legal father of Jesus.

 In the Jewish world, a genealogy established social position and religious identity.
-It shows a difference in approach between Luke’s and Matthew’s accounts.
+Including one, as Matthew did, shows the difference in approach between Luke’s and Matthew’s accounts.

 In Matthew’s gospel, Mary was in a vulnerable position because her culture emphasized family honor.
 Her pregnancy could bring dishonor to her whole family.